Lesson 7: New Testament Organization (Part 2)

 DIGGING IN (30 minutes)

 Last week we stopped at Colossians, in the middle of Paul’s letters.
-Today we’ll cover the rest of his letters, the General Epistles, or those letters written by others, and the final book of the Bible, Revelation.
+Today we’ll cover the rest of his letters, the General Epistles, or letters written by others, and the final book of the Bible, Revelation.
 Turn to the first book we’ll study today, 1 Thessalonians.

 In your workbooks, you will find space to record facts and comments about each of the books we will cover today.